Subscribe via E-mail

 3. Air Filter: Be aware that after approximately 25 hours of operation your mower’s air filter will need service to ensure that your engine is running smoothly.
 If the mower's air filter is dirty, the engine may not run properly.
 Remove the air filter cartridge and lightly tap it on a flat surface.
 If the filter is extremely dirty, replace it with a brand new one.

-4. Blades: Lawn mower blades must be kept sharp; blades can be sharpened with a file or on a grinder wheel.
+4. Blades: Lawnmower blades must be kept sharp; blades can be sharpened with a file or on a grinder wheel.
 Never attempt to sharpen the blade while it is on the mower.
-It is important to keep your blades balanced using special care to optimize the use from your lawnmower.
-An unbalanced blade will leave an uneven cut on the lawn and can eventually cause damage to the lawn mower or the engine.
+It is important to keep your blades balanced using special care to optimize the use of your lawnmower.
+An unbalanced blade will leave an uneven cut on the lawn and can eventually cause damage to the lawnmower or the engine.

 5. Dirt: Clean dirt and debris from the engine air screen and the engine's cylinder fins.
 Ensuring that your engine air screen and engine’s cylinder fins are clean will put less stress on your mower’s engine and will operate more efficiently.